Summer Internship Program: Bedford County

 Bedford county Extension staff will provide opportunities for our intern to experience all facets of Extension

 work.
-The intern will work with agents in promoting and expanding programming identified in the situational analysis, including agricultural sustainability, water quality, healthy lifestyles, entrepreneurship, and workforce preparation skills.
-The intern will research, plan, and implement at least one 4-H day camp and participate in
+The intern will work with agents in promoting and expanding programming identified in the situational analysis, including healthy lifestyles, entrepreneurship, and workforce preparation skills, agricultural sustainability, and water quality.
+The intern will research, plan, and implement at least one 4-H day camp and participate in several learning opportunities/programs.

 Some of the programs that the intern will have the opportunity to work with are: